Healthier Montgomery - Streets & Neighborhoods

 What to do

 The more you know, the more you can share!
-Take advantage of all of the resources the community has to offer by attending one of the Health Department sponsored workshops on healthy living.
-Whether you’re interested in nutrition, gardening, physical activity or chronic disease management, there are classes of all kinds that are free and open to the public.
+Attend a free workshop sponsored by the health department and learn about the habits and behaviors of the world’s longest-living communities.
+Whether you’re interested in nutrition, gardening, physical activity, or chronic disease management, there are classes of all kinds that are free and open to the public.

 To Do List:

 1. See What’s Up.
-Check in with the Health Department, UT Extension, the local library, the Parks & Recreation centers or your place of worship for upcoming events and workshops on healthy living.
+Check with the Health Department, UT Extension, the local library, the Parks and recreation centers, or your place of worship for upcoming events and workshops on healthy living.

 2. Ask a Friend.
 The more, the merrier!
-Once you find a workshop that works for you, invite neighbors on your street to attend with you, or even carpool.
+Once you find a workshop that works for you, invite neighbors on your street to attend or carpool.

 Tools: